Random diffusivity scenarios behind anomalous non-Gaussian diffusion: Introduction

 where $d$ is the spatial dimension.
-That is, the shape is Gaussian but the spatial variable scales with time as $x\sim t^{2H}$, where, for $2H\neq 1$, the diffusive spreading is anomalous.
-Experimentally, the behavior described by Eq.~(\ref{eq:fBMgaussian}) has been observed for instance, for the diffusion of nanometric beads in crowded environments, lipid granules and telomeres, among several other cases~\cite{ernst2012fractional,jeon2011vivo,PhysRevE.83.041919,burnecki2012universal}.
+That is, the shape is Gaussian in the spatial coordinates $x_i$, with $i=1,\ldots,d$, which scale with time as $t^H$.
+For, $H=1/2$, ${\pmb \eta}_H(t)$ is the vector of white noise components, thus yielding normal diffusion.
+But, in general, for $2H\neq 1$, the diffusive spreading is Gaussian but anomalous.
+Experimentally, the behavior described by Eq.~(\ref{eq:fBMgaussian}) has been observed for diverse values of $H$, for instance, for the diffusion of nanometric beads in crowded environments, lipid granules and telomeres, among several other cases~\cite{ernst2012fractional,jeon2011vivo,PhysRevE.83.041919,burnecki2012universal}.

 However, the picture provided by Eq.~(\ref{eq:fBMgaussian}) can change, for instance, if $D$ depends on time and sources of heterogeneity are present, which can have a substantial impact on the statistical properties of the ensemble.
 A time-dependent diffusion coefficient can arise due to intrinsic or extrinsic factors, related to organisms memory and aging effects or due to transformation in the environment spatial structure~\cite{latour1994time,sen2004time,safdari2015aging,novikov2019quantifying,cherstvy2021anomalous}.
 These effects can be incorporated through scaled diffusion~\cite{lim2002self} by modulating the diffusivity with a function $\lambda(t)$.